tidewave-ai/tidewave_js/README.md

 # Tidewave

-Tidewave is a coding agent that runs in the browser alongside your web application, deeply integrated with Phoenix.
+Tidewave is the coding agent for full-stack web app development.
 [See our website](https://tidewave.ai) for more information.

 Our current release connects your editor's assistant to your web framework